SebastianGau/text-summarizer-api/README.md

 }
 updatecode # afterwards use this command to update code
 ```

-**IMPORTANT: When using these functions in practice, we need to ensure that you use non-conflicting IDs to update your python code!**
-Use the following PowerShell function to invoke your piece of code:
+Use the following PowerShell function to invoke your piece of code (you can just copy and paste it into the shell and press enter):

 ```powershell
 function invokefunc($argumentlist) {